 He also said that when Daniele Donato Briones entered the jury house, Da’Vonne began hanging out with her a lot and they didn’t talk much after that.
 But he said he’s still “obsessed” with Da’Vonne and is open to having another conversation with her.

-Rogers has yet to really address this except to say on Twitter that she did realize in the game that Campbell is Black, but she felt like he only wanted to “fully identify with his blackness AFTER 1.
+Rogers first addressed the falling out on Twitter where she wrote that she felt like Campbell only wanted to “fully identify with his blackness AFTER 1.
 My speeches / convos 2.
 He realized no other alliance wanted him.”

 Big Brother 23 will return in the summer of 2021.
 Until then, we might get a new season of Big Brother Canada this winter/spring as well.